Your brain wants you to take breaks between meetings. Outlook aims to help

-Recently, Microsoft’s Human Factors Engineering conducted an experiment.
+Recently, Microsoft’s Human Factors Lab conducted an experiment.
 It involved 14 test subjects sitting through Microsoft Teams meetings concerning typical business tasks such as writing a marketing plan and planning office space.
 And the whole affair was intended to simulate real-world situations except for one thing: The attendees wore electroencephalogram (EEG) caps that allowed Microsoft to monitor electrical activity in their brains.

 On one day, the subjects participated in four back-to-back half-hour video meetings.
 That made for two nonstop hours of collaboration.
 On another day, participants also did four half-hour video calls.
 But this time, rather than ending one session and immediately diving into another, they paused for ten minutes and meditated using the Headspace app.